RISE Advise

 Caren Stalburg

 Dr. Stalburg, Associate Professor of Obstetrics and Gynecology and Learning Health Sciences, combines her medical expertise with a Master of Arts in higher education.
-They are nationally recognized for her work in faculty development, clinical skills assessment, and women’s health education.
+She is nationally recognized for her work in faculty development, clinical skills assessment, and women’s health education.

 Marty Tam

 Dr. Tam, Clinical Associate Professor of Internal Medicine and Associate Fellowship Director, is an advanced heart failure cardiologist and curriculum expert with roles in UME and GME leadership.
-They specialize in learner assessment and faculty development.
+He specializes in learner assessment and faculty development.

 Paula Thompson

 Dr. Thompson, RISE Program Director, has over 15 years of experience in qualitative research and medical education scholarship.
-They also serve as an Associate Editor for Academic Medicine.
+She also serves as an Associate Editor for Academic Medicine.

 Meg Wolff